laichithien/Newspaper-Crawling-with-Scrapy/README.md

 ```

 ## Crawl
-To crawl data from a newspaper site, you must first cd into that newspaper site folder, then the following command below will help you to do that

 To crawl data from a newspaper site, navigate to the subfolder directory that corresponds to the name of the newspaper you want to crawl.
 Then, run the crawler using following command
 ```